 Figure 4a plots the CDF of the minimum detectable effects (MDE), or the size of the treatment effect that each treatment arm is powered to statistically detect 80% of the time given the control group take-up rate and the sample size.
-For 4 nudges (2 trials) in the Nudge Units sample that are missing control take-up data, the control group result is set to 50% to estimate a conservative measure of the MDE.
+For 4 nudges (2 trials) in the Nudge Units sample that are missing control take-up data, the MDE is calculated assuming a conservative control group take-up of 50%.
 Control take-up is bounded below at 1% when calculating MDE.